Athletics' Daniel Gossett: Suffers loss despite quality start Monday

 Gossett (1-5) gave up three runs on seven hits and a walk while striking out three over seven innings during Monday's loss to the Rays.

-Gossett tossed his third quality start in seven tries Monday, but proved that he is still susceptible to the long ball.
+Gossett tossed his third quality start in seven tries, but he proved that he's still susceptible to the long ball.
 With two more homers surrendered, the 24-year-old has now allowed 10 four-baggers in his first seven big-league starts.
-He'll look to keep the ball in the park during his upcoming scheduled start against the Mets on Sunday.
+He'll look to do a better job keeping the ball in the park when he faces the Mets on Sunday.

 More News